-Our partnership of over 150 schools is well-established and we have clear and strong working relationships with a range of primary schools across Suffolk and Norfolk and into Cambridgeshire.
-We go to great lengths through quality assurance and our local knowledge to ensure that all placements are of a high standard.
-Trainees are supported by school mentors who are enthusiastic, committed and well-trained individuals.
+We have access to the SCITT partnership of over 250 schools.
+This is well-established and we have clear and strong working relationships with a range of primary schools across Suffolk and Norfolk.
+We go to great lengths, through quality assurance and out local knowledge, to ensure that all placements are of a high standard, Trainees are supported by school mentors who are enthusiastic, committed and well-trained individuals.

 Trainees spend approximately 26 weeks on school placement.
-Most of this is in the main placement school in the autumn and summer terms, with 6 weeks in the first half of the spring term in a contrasting school.
+Most of this is in the main placement school in the autumn and summer terms, with the spring term in a contrasting school.

 A UK first degree (or equivalent).
 Honours Degree, normally 2.2 or better (or equiv.
 360 CAT points)